nicolelcarvalho/Friend-Finder/README.md

 	* ex: [5, 1, 4, 4, 5, 1, 2, 5, 4, 1, 2, 4]
 	* The value of Strongly Agree is 5 and the value of Strongly Disagree is 1.

-2. Then, we compare the difference between the current user's scores against the scores of the trips objects, question by question for each trip and store it in a scoreDiffArray.
-Note: absolute values of the differences is used.
+2. Then, we compare the difference between the current user's scores against the scores of each trip, question by question and store it in a scoreDiffArray.
+The data for each trip has been pre-written in the trips.js file.
+	* Note: absolute values of the differences is used.
 	* `scoreDiffArray.push(Math.abs(diff))`

 	* Example: